benhaotang/mcp-serverman/README.md

 - [x] Add support for other MCP-Clients, e.g. [Cline](https://github.com/cline/cline) and [MCP-Bridge](https://github.com/SecretiveShell/MCP-Bridge) (since 0.1.9)
 - [x] Update the code to be more modular and easier to maintain (since v0.2.0)
-- [ ] Integration with other MCP server install tools, e.g. [Smithery](https://smithery.ai/), or with predefined installation templates (should iron out safety issues first)
-    - [ ] Define a template format for server installation and only allow `git clone`, `npm install`, `pip install`(virtual env first) via the template
-    - [ ] Test with official servers
-    - [ ] Add Smithery as one of allowed installation tools
-    - [ ] Somehow to have a check update function? (help wanted)
+- [x] Added our own mcp-server to let Claude/LLM manage for you (since 0.2.1)
 - [ ] Better error handling tests
+- ~~Integration with other MCP server install tools, e.g. Smithery, or with predefined installation templates (should iron out safety issues first)~~ We have so many mcp marketplaces now, just use [mcp-installer](https://github.com/anaisbetts/mcp-installer) package and instruct the model to install it for you.
-- [ ] Maybe a Web UI via Flask?
+- ~~Maybe a Web UI via Flask?~~

 ## License